ceejaay/actstack/README.md

   1. You can write your own acts
     - There will be three buttons to go to a 'new act' page.
-      - These are all connecte to the premise page you are on.
+      - These are all connected to the premise page you are on.
         - You can't have an act without a premise.

-  2. The 'New Act' page has a blank field a save button and a character counter.
+  2. ~~The 'New Act' page has a blank field a save button~~ and a character counter.
+    - ~~New act form appears on premise show page~~
     - You can only write an act with 140 characters.
-    - Writing an act takes you back to the show premise page.
+    - ~~Writing an act takes you back to the show premise page.~~
      - You can see the act you just wrote at the top.
      - You can drag it into the lineup so you can  look at it with the other acts.